Archive for the ‘Gadgets’ Category

 • Lack of Bluetooth support.
 Yes, the iPhone 3G supports Bluetooth, but only for certain devices and it lacks stereo Bluetooth and support for many hands-free in-car systems.
 Not to mention that the device doesn’t support Bluetooth file transfers.
 Ouch.

-• No support for multitasking.
+• Still no support for multitasking.
 Argh..
 Jobs claims this is to preserve battery life, but what a frustration.
 I often have many apps open at a time on my Nokia devices and find it hard to imagine that I could function otherwise.

 • Hopefully the next iPhone will hold more promise.
 Power smartphone users demand better than this.